n-clarke/wandisco-assessment/README.md

 - [x] Fix and Solve Problem 2

+Issue was with ordering of locking and unlocking which meant that one ReentrantLock is locked and the other would be unlocked causing a failure.
+When dealing with locking and unlocking this also needed to be synchronized.

 Useful for debugging with thread stack dumps:
 You can use jconsole, jvisualvm or jps to get the process id of your program and then run jstack <process-id> to get the thread stack dump: https://javajee.com/lock-ordering-deadlocks-in-java-with-example